Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Learning Outcomes

-By the end of this paper, students will be able to:
+At the conclusion of this course the student will be able to:

-2. Select, justify, and make effective use of a range of appropriate diagnostic, formative and summative assessment strategies
+3. Select, justify, and make effective use of a range of appropriate diagnostic, formative and summative assessment strategies.

-6. Critically examine the efficacy of the New Zealand Curriculum in English and current resourcing for TESOL in relation to international educational trends and research
+4. Critically examine the efficacy of New Zealand Curriculum English and Mathematics in relation to international educational trends and research.

 Timetable